BeAsAkash/WellNexus/README.md

 Health_Care

-It's basically a health care application built on Android Studio using Java for Mobile Application Project.
+It's basically a health care application built on Android Studio using Java for Mobile Application Development Project.